espadrine/succinct-cybernetics/misc/network.md

 packets go to their destination despite having to transit through several machines on the way.
 It also cuts the packets into fragments that fit in the link-layer frame.
+There are two major versions of IP in use: IPv4 is the most used, and is slowly replaced by IPv6.

 IPv4 headers have the following fields: